Family of murdered JBLM soldier pleads for help finding killer; $11,000 reward offered

 King County detectives still aren’t sure if Hovey was targeted.
 “Whether it was random, somebody driving by or if it had something to do with the party he attended.
 Those are the questions we need to get answered,” said Sgt.
 West.
 Sgt.
 Hovey’s family wants justice for their hero.
 “It is so wrong.
 Somebody out there knows something and they need to come forward because no one has the right to take another person`s life,” said his grandmother.

-Crime Stoppers is offering a $1,000 reward to anyone who can help solve the case.
-If you know who killed him or saw a suspicious vehicle that night, call the hot line anonymously at 1-800-222-TIPS (8477).
+Sgt.
+Hovey's family is offering a $10,000 to add to the $1,000 Crime Stoppers of Puget Sound reward to anyone who can help solve the case.
+If you know who killed him or saw a suspicious vehicle that night, call the hot line anonymously at 1-800-222-TIPS (8477), or use the P3 Tips App to submit your information.